JroutEA/studio/DESIGN.md

 ### a.
 Unit Finder

 - **Purpose:** To help users find specific characters or ships by describing their abilities, faction, or role in natural language.
 - **Functionality:** Users can input queries like _"Rebel attackers that apply debuffs"_ or _"Sith ships with an AoE attack"_.
-The AI uses its integrated knowledge of SWGOH and real-time wiki searches to return a list of matching units, complete with descriptions, icons, and links to their `swgoh.gg` pages.
+The AI uses its integrated knowledge of SWGOH and real-time wiki searches to return a list of matching units.
+Results are displayed in a clean, text-based table where each unit's name is a direct hyperlink to its `swgoh.gg` page, accompanied by a concise description of how it matches the query.
 - **Benefit for Unit Testing:** While primarily a player tool, the Unit Finder is invaluable for QA testers.
 It allows them to quickly identify existing characters with specific mechanics needed for a test scenario.
 For example, a tester can find characters with high Evasion to test a "can't be evaded" ability, or find all units that can apply a specific buff like "Tenacity Up".

 ### b.
 Squad Builder

 - **Purpose:** To generate effective 5-character squads tailored to a user's strategic goal, such as countering a specific team or completing a particular game mode.
 - **Functionality:** Users can describe their objective, such as _"a team to beat the Geonosian squad in Territory War"_ or _"a Phoenix squad for a beginner"_.
-The AI designs multiple squad options, each with a leader, four members, an optional ally, a squad name, and a concise strategy description.
+The AI designs multiple squad options.
+Each result includes a concise strategy description and a clear, text-based list of characters, with the **Leader** and optional **Ally** explicitly labeled.
 - **Benefit for Galactic Challenges (GCs):** Galactic Challenges often require using specific factions and countering unique gameplay modifiers (e.g., enemies gain massive stats when they receive a buff).
 The Squad Builder is extremely helpful here:
     - **Feat Completion:** Users can ask for a squad that fulfills specific GC feats, such as _"a Bounty Hunter squad that can inflict Thermal Detonators 20 times."_
     - **Countering Modifiers:** Users can describe the GC's main difficulty and ask for a counter, like _"create a squad that can beat the GC where enemies take reduced damage from debuffed units."_